Centerpoint offers specialized education, intensive therapeutic programming , and support services (SEDT Services)

 - Positive social skills and communication

 Click here above to hear former Department of Education Commissioner Ray McNulty’s remarks to the Vermont State Board of Education about his visit to Centerpoint

 But What Comes Next?

 While students can (and do!) graduate high school from Centerpoint, for many, enrollment at Centerpoint School is but one step in their educational path.
 For some of our Centerpoint middle-school students, enrollment at Centerpoint helps them build new skills and address challenging issues to support their return to a public school setting.
 Some of our high-school students transition from Centerpoint School to local Technical Center programs.
 Others establish field-based mentorships and internships through their Centerpoint Schooling that turn into paid employment opportunities.
 And still others transition from Centerpoint School into college experiences.
 With student-centered plans, the Centerpoint School is truly able to craft programming that allows for individualized opportunities and possibilities as our students move toward adulthood and self-sufficient community life.

 Sounds great!
 How do I learn more?

-Requests and inquiries regarding Centerpoint School enrollment may come from any source, however, referrals are generally coordinated through a student’s special education program with tuition provided by the sending school district (local education agency).
+Requests and inquiries regarding Centerpoint School come from from many, through, referrals and admissions are generally coordinated through a student’s special education program with tuition provided by the sending school district (local education agency).